 Now this is a controversial one potentially, but it’s important to understand – we’re not doing this because we NEED someone else, nor are we actually looking for a relationship right now.
 However, chatting to other people and seeing there is a big wide world out there full of exciting new potentials is a good distraction to say the least.

-To put things into perspective and pull the wool from over our eyes, I want you to create – if you haven’t already – a ‘Remember List’ of all the reasons why this person just wasn’t right for you, all those times that hurt and – if you want to go one step further – the things you need to remember when you feel in this low state.
+How it works?
+Well there’s no “rules” as such.
+Essentially you just write down of all the reasons why your ex wasn’t right for you, all those times that hurt and – if you want to go one step further – the things you need to remember when you feel in this low state.

-Things like “you deserve better than this”, “staying with the wrong person was only keeping you from the right one.”
-Then every time you feel like texting your ex – instead, have this list on your phone and read back through it until you’ve convinced yourself that yes, texting would be the worst idea in the world and actually, you’ve totally saved yourself by not.
+Then every time you feel like texting your ex – instead, have this list on your phone and read back through it until you’ve convinced yourself that yes – texting would be the worst idea in the world and actually – you’ve totally saved yourself by not!

 In time this will all get easier, I promise you.
-Take care!
-Subscribe below for more support, encouragement and advice.
+And if you really are finding this difficult, click here for some coaching.
 You don’t have to go through this on your own, okay?